-Ellie Porter is a cultural programmer specialising in artists’ archives.
+Ellie Porter (she/her) is a cultural programmer specialising in artists’ archives.
 She is Head of Programme at Art360 Foundation, an independent charity helping artists and estates create archives and legacy strategies.
 She works in the homes and studios of UK artists focused on painting, sculpture, performance, photography, moving image and conceptual work.

 She is interested in helping to create practical resources and transparent frameworks for archiving and curating, which centre and empower artists in the process.
 She has developed platforms for knowledge exchange between artists, the freelance taskforce and museum curators through online and physical events, workshops, exhibitions and collaborative projects.
 Project partners have included John Hansard Gallery, the Showroom, The National Archives and the International Curators Forum.
 In 2018, she co-wrote the first free mobile app for archiving.